labstructbioinf/SSAxgeo/README.md

 # SSAxgeo

-This software provides protein Secondary Structure Assignment based on differential geometry and knot theory descriptors.
+This software performs protein Secondary Structure Assignment using differential geometry and knot theory descriptors.
 ---

 ## How to install?